Persistent Organic Pollutants

 Weight loss may also affect the results of studies on diabetes.
 If people have lost weight or show improved cholesterol levels, that can change their POP levels, which could weaken the results of cross-sectional studies on diabetes.
 (The prospective, longitudinal studies could account for these changes however) (Guo et al. 2019).

-Obese mice exposed to POPs who had cranberry extract while they lost weight lost more fat, had better glucose levels, and changed gut microbiota, compared to those that did not (So-Yun Choi et al. 2020).
+Mice with obesity exposed to POPs who had cranberry extract while they lost weight lost more fat, had better glucose levels, and changed gut microbiota, compared to those that did not (So-Yun Choi et al. 2020).

 So How Should You Lose Weight?